Machine Learning (In) Security: A Stream of Problems: Data Collection Challenges

 \subsection{Dataset Size Definition}

-\todo[inline]{LO: It is not clear to me why the size of dataset has particularly severe implications in cybersecurity.
-I think it has severe implications in all domains of applications.
-The rule of thumb is actually quite simple: the more examples we have, the better the induced classifier.} A major challenge for creating a dataset is to define its size.
+A major challenge in creating a dataset is to define its size.
 Although it is a problem that affects all \ac{ML} domains, it has particularly severe implications in cybersecurity.
 On the one hand, a small dataset may not be representative of a real scenario, which invalidates the results of possible experiments using it.
-Also, some models may not generalize enough and not work as intended, presenting bad classification performance~\cite{Gron:2017:HML:3153997}.
-Limited evaluations are often seem in the cybersecurity context because collecting real malicious artifacts is a hard task, as most organizations do not share the threats that affect them to not reveal their vulnerabilities. \todo[inline]{LO: Bigger dataset does not necessarily produce more complex models.
-Here is an example.
-If your data is linearly separable, it does not matter if you have few samples or a lot of samples.
-The model has exactly the same complexity.
-The complexity of the decision boundary, on the other hand, will produce more complex models.} On the other hand, a big dataset may result in long training times and produce too complex models and decision boundaries (according to the classifier and parameters used) that are not feasible in the reality (e.g., real-time models for resource-constrained devices), such as some deep learning models that usually requires a large amount of data to achieve good results~\cite{JiangNA16}.
+Also, some models may not generalize enough and not work as intended, presenting bad classification performance~\cite{Gron2017}.
+Limited evaluations are often seen in the cybersecurity context because collecting real malicious artifacts is a hard task, as most organizations do not share the threats that affect them to not reveal their vulnerabilities.
+On the other hand, a big dataset may result in long training time, and produce too complex models and decision boundaries (according to the classifier and parameters used) that are not feasible in reality (e.g., real-time models for resource-constrained devices), such as some deep learning models that usually requires a large amount of data to achieve good results~\cite{Najafabadi2015}.
 As an analogy, consider that a dataset is a map and, for instance, represents a city.
-It is almost impossible that this map has the same scale of the city, however, it can be useful by representing what is needed for a given purpose.
+It is almost impossible that this map has the same scale as the city, however, it can be useful by representing what is needed for a given purpose.
 For example, a map of public transportation routes is enough if our objective is to use it, but if we need to visit touristic places, this very same map will not be useful, i.e., new data or a new map is required~\cite{dataset_map}.
 These circumstances reflect the ideas of both George Box and Alfred Korzybski.
 Box said that "essentially, all models are wrong, but some are useful"~\cite{Shoesmith1987EmpiricalMA}, i.e., a model built using a dataset might be useful for a given task, but it will not be perfect -- there will be errors, we just need to know how wrong they have to be -- and it will not be good for other tasks, which makes necessary to collect more (or new) data and select new parameters for a new model.
-Korzybski mentioned that "the map is not the territory"~\cite{korzybski1931non}, meaning that it can be seen as a symbol, index or representation of it, but it is not the place itself and it is prone to errors, i.e., in our case, a model or a dataset can represent a real scenario, but it is just a representation of it and may contain errors.
-These errors may reflect in results that actually do not reflect the reality.
-For instance, considering a malware detection task that uses gray scale images as representation for windows binaries, when using a dataset that represents the real scenario with no data filtering, i.e., without removing specific malware families, the accuracy ($\approx$ 35\%) was much worse than other scenarios where the authors filter the amount of malware families, reducing the complexity of the problem and achieving almost 90\% of accuracy, as shown in Figure~\ref{fig:reducing_dataset_complexity}~\cite{10.1007/978-3-030-30215-3_19}.
+Korzybski mentioned that "the map is not the territory"~\cite{korzybski1931non}, meaning that it can be seen as a symbol, index, or representation of it, but it is not the place itself and it is prone to errors.
+In our case, a model or a dataset can represent a real scenario, but it is just a representation of it and may contain errors.
+These errors may present results that do not reflect reality.
+For instance, considering a malware detection task that uses grayscale images as representation for Windows binaries, when using a dataset that represents the real scenario with no data filtering, i.e., without removing specific malware families, the accuracy ($\approx$ 35\%) was much worse than other scenarios where the authors filter the number of malware families, reducing the complexity of the problem and achieving almost 90\% of accuracy, as shown in Fig.~\ref{fig:reducing_dataset_complexity}~\cite{10.1007/978-3-030-30215-3_19}.